JIC-8130/jic-8130-yca/README.md

 #### Known Bugs

 - In case a call to the API fails, a timeout will occur and the user will have to re-input their data in the correct format.
+- Incorrect data types will temporarily crash the API server
+- No mechanism for switching cost centers for a line manager

 ------

 ## Install Guide

 ### 1. Clone the ASGARD Repository